nagoli/user-research-helper/README.md

 ## Contributing

 We welcome contributions from the community!
 If you're interested in improving User Research Helper, please feel free to fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgments

+This project was partially funded by [Access42](https://access42.net), a major supporter of web accessibility in France.
+We sincerely thank them for their support and trust in the development of this software.